COVID-19 Update: We are open and continue to operate. See our statement here.

 The great crested newt Triturus Cristatus is an ecologically important species, protected under legislation within the UK. eDNA-based surveys of great crested newts are nationally recognised as an approved methodology for ecological impact assessments for the planning and development sector.

 SureScreen Scientifics is a leading provider of GCN eDNA.

 Great Crested Newt

-Results for GCN eDNA surveys are only accepted by Natural England if the samples were collected between mid-April and late-June, however, we can analyse samples taken all year round for other applications.
+Results for great crested newt eDNA surveys are only accepted by Natural England if the samples were collected between mid-April and late-June, however, we can analyse samples taken all year round for other applications.

 Our analytical procedures strictly follow WC1067, the accepted and approved eDNA screening method by Natural England.
 We are an approved quality provider of GCN eDNA after actively participating in proficiency testing since its introduction.